Texas Bluebonnet Photography Tips

 So, if you find that elusive patch or strike it lucky and find a field, how do you get the most out of your photos?!

-1. Try to Shoot During the Golden Hour
+1. Shoot During the Golden Hour

 Try to plan your photography session for 2 hours after sunrise or 2 hours prior to sunset.
 I actually tighten this golden hour requirement up to 1 hour, especially when the Bluebonnets tend to be in wide open fields with lots of direct sun.
 Also, I tend to be shooting small children who do not respond well to “don’t squint.”